CAN YOU GET BASEBALL CARDS GRADED IN PERSON

 For BGS, you would need to visit their headquarters in Dallas, Texas.
 They have a submission office open Monday through Friday where you can briefly meet with a submission representative to discuss the grading process and get help filling out your submission forms.
 They will inspect each card and provide an estimate of what grade it may receive.
 You would then pay the grading fees upfront and wait while the cards are immediately processed.
 Turnaround time for on-site submissions is usually just a few business days since the cards do not need to be shipped.

-Read also: DALE MURPHY BASEBALL CARDS
+Read also: TOP TEN MOST VALUABLE BASEBALL CARDS

 At PSA’s headquarters in West LA, California, the in-person process is similar where you can meet with a PSA representative to help guide you through submitting your cards.
 They will look over each card at your submission desk and give you an idea of the potential grade.
 You pay the grading fees and can usually get your cards back within a week since they are graded on-site.
 PSA also has a larger authentication verification team at their California office to thoroughly inspect cards submitted in-person.